tanglrHello/nlpnju/README.md

 	(prepare a chn_test.txt file in the root path for JAMR-Chinese)
 	$./script/PARSE.sh < chn_test.txt > chn_test.out 2> chn_test.err
 	(Then you can see the amr parsing result in chn_test.out)

+If you want to retrain the model for AMR, you can execute this command:

+	$. script/config_my_chinese_little_princess.sh
+	$./script/TRAIN.sh

 More detailed information can be found below.